Siguza/psychicpaper/docs/index.md

 1. The App Store certificate.
 This is held only by Apple themselves and in order to get signed this way, your app needs to pass the App Store review.
 2. Developer certificates.
 This can be the free "7-day" certificates, "regular" developer certificate, or enterprise distribution certificates.

-In the latter case, the app in question will also require a "provisioning profile", a file that Xcode (and some 3rd party software) can fetch for you, and that needs to be placed in your `App.ipa` bundle at `Payload/Your.app/embedded.mobileprovision`.
+In the latter case, the app in question will also require a "provisioning profile", a file that Xcode (or some 3rd party software) can fetch for you, and that needs to be placed in your `App.ipa` bundle at `Payload/Your.app/embedded.mobileprovision`.
 This file is signed by Apple themselves, and specifies the duration, the list of devices, and the developer accounts it is valid for, as well as all the restrictions that should apply to the app.

 And now a quick look at app sandboxing and security boundaries:

 In a standard UNIX environment, pretty much the only security boundaries you get are UID checks.
-Processes of one UID can't access resources of another UID, and any resource deemed "privileged" requires UID 0. iOS and macOS still use that, but also introduce the concept of "entitlements".
+Processes of one UID can't access resources of another UID, and any resource deemed "privileged" requires UID 0, i.e. "root". iOS and macOS still use that, but also introduce the concept of "entitlements".
 In layman's terms, entitlements are a list of properties and/or privileges that should be applied to your binary.
 If present, they are embedded in the code signature of your binary, in the form of a XML plist file, which might look like this:

 ```xml
 <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">